You have to be prepared while visiting Ireland for the first time. Start with these 17 tips and add your own as you go.

 Despite travel regulations that prevent the Republic of Ireland from signing the Schengen Agreement, the country is a member state of the European Union.
 Thus, euro is the official currency here.

 Northern Ireland like the rest of the United Kingdom uses pound sterling.
-Therefore, it’s recommended to bring different currencies if you’re planning on visiting both countries of the island of Ireland.
+Therefore, it’s recommended to bring different currencies if you’re planning to visit both countries of the island of Ireland.

-3. Take advantage of language if you can when visiting Ireland
+3. Take advantage of language if you can while visiting Ireland

 The Republic of Ireland has two official languages: Irish Gaelic and English.
 Both of them have equal rights especially when it comes to street signs where English always follows Irish Gaelic.